hapax/hapax.github.io/assets/minimal-networks.md

 ## 2. Triangles <a id="sec-2" name="sec-2"></a>

 The three-town train network is already surprising.
-The simplest possibility, the triangular network, is not minimal, and instead, we should place a new station $D$ somewhere in the middle.
+The triangular network is the simplest possibility but it is not minimal, and instead, we should place a new station $D$ somewhere in the middle.
 The best place to put it is called the *Fermat* or *Torricelli point*, and if you are very keen, check out the appendix on <a